-However, while Jacob is an equal member of the patriarchs, he also stands alone.
-God's people are named after Jacob solely.
-Jacob was given an additional name after he struggled with a stranger, only identified in the Scriptures as "a man" (Genesis 32:24).
-After an epic struggle that lasted until dawn, Scripture tells us that the man said, "Your name will no longer be Jacob, but Israel "(Genesis 32:28).
+But while Jacob is an equal member of the patriarchs, he also stands alone.
+God's people are named after Jacob.
+Jacob was given a new name after he struggled with a stranger, identified in the Bible as "a man" (Genesis 32:24).
+After the struggle, Scripture tells us that the man said, "Your name will no longer be Jacob, but Israel" (Genesis 32:28).